Peter-012/Hotdogs-Magic-VR/README.md

 This game was developed using the Unity Editor version 2022.3.17f1

 ### Special Assets
-Other than the projectile (with collision effects) asset "Fire Ice Projectile - Explosion" which came from the asset store, the low-poly chair model which came from Sketchfab, and the starry-night-sky HDRI from PolyHaven (HDRIHaven), all assets have been created by us using Blender and the Unity shader files.
+Other than the projectile (with collision effects) asset "Fire Ice Projectile - Explosion" which came from the asset store, the low-poly chair model which came from Sketchfab, and the starry-night-sky HDRI from PolyHaven (HDRIHaven), all assets were created by us using Blender and the Unity shader files.

 https://assetstore.unity.com/packages/vfx/particles/fire-ice-projectile-explosion-217688